-(Thanks to Mauro Zangirolami for the tip & info – Mr. Paul Williams is the player at the front on GRID in the image)
+(Thanks to Mauro Zangirolami for the tip & info, although his information is no longer welcome on the blog for future posts, after he attacked the site with unfounded accusations and a general showing that he doesn’t know what he’s talking about – Mr. Paul Williams is the player at the front on GRID in the image)

 A new interview with the CEO of Sega Amusements International (the ‘everything but Japan’ arcade division of the company; BTW, they recently revamped their website) has been posted to the gadget/tech news website T3.com.
 I have spoken to Mr. Paul Williams briefly before but this interview by Dr. Zangirolami really gets into the details of his history in amusement and the challenges of working in a global company with various divisions like Sega.